Ferrero and Nutella, Pride of Alba

 View of the town of Alba with the Ferrero plant in the bacground

 In the early 1950s, Ferrero’s sales network was the largest ever seen in Italy at that time.
-The ongoing success of the Group brought revenue to Alba and to the surrounding area, fighting against the depopulation of the Langhe hills.
+The ongoing success of the Group brought revenue to Alba and the surrounding area, fighting against the depopulation of the Langhe Hills.

 A shuttle bus service was introduced to bring workers from the remote villages of the hills to Alba and back home at the end of their shift.
-It was a significant sustain for workers that rarely could afford a car back then.
+It was a significant sustain for workers who could barely afford a car.

 In a time when many farmers would consider leaving behind their farms and moving to Turin, aspiring to a full-time job at FIAT’s assembly line, Ferrero was a local source of employment.